Is a 3.4 GPA Good? | List of Colleges That Accept 3.4 GPA

 Based on the evaluations in this guide, you're doing well.
 By your sophomore year, you've built some good study models that are likely to stay in place for the rest of high school.

-You still have all of your junior years to show improvement in your classes before you apply to college, so do your best to take on new difficulties so you can reach your academic potential.
-Your GPA still has the potential to increase between now and senior fall!
+You still have all of your junior years to show improvement in your classes before applying to college.
+So do the best to take on new difficulties so you can get to your academic potential.
+Between now and senior fall, your GPA still has the potential to increase further.

 If you're a Junior